jkole822/github-oauth/README.md

-# github-oauth
+# OAuth Setup

 ## Description

-Boilerplate for GitHub, Google, and Facebook OAuth
+Basic setup for authenticating with Google, Facebook, and Github using Passport.